huntertran/blog/source/_posts/20200720-connect-with-google-cloud-compute-engine-virtual-machine-using-putty.md

 date: 2020-07-20 18:28:46
 ---

-I don't know why Google makes it so difficult to connect to it is Compute Engine cloud service.
+I don't know why Google makes it so challenging to connect to its Compute Engine cloud service.
 Even the name is confusing.
 Why don't they just call it Virtual Machine?

 Anyway, here is how to connect.
 <!-- more -->